hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

     * Total number of model evaluation is `N * (2^m - 2)`
     * Although the value is randomly assigned for the perturbed values, it's choosing the possible value from the feature that appeared in the training data
   * There are [different types of SHAP explainer][6]
     * `KernelExplainer` is generic and can be used for all types of models, but slow.
-That's also why when using TreeExplainer, you don't have to use `shap.kmeans` for large dataset, since it's fast
+      * That's also why when using TreeExplainer, you don't have to use `shap.kmeans` for large dataset, since it's fast
+      * kernelExplainer is not applicable for more than 15 features
 * When doing the experiments of SHAP performance, there are multiple things can check
   * Time efficiency for different number of samples, differnt number of features, different model sizes (such as different tree numbers)
   * While the time efficiency has been improved, how's the accuracy of model predictions